download13/ex-static/README.md

 All `text/*` files are compressed with `gzip` for browsers that support it.
 To override the default compression setting for a file, use the `compress` parameter.

 `static` also supports automatic revving of HTML files.
-Any instance of the string `{rev}` in an HTML file will be replaced with a timestamp.
+Any instance of the string `{rev}` in an HTML file will be replaced with a timestamp when the static server starts up.
 This is useful for ensuring that users have the latest version of a file even if the `cache` option is enabled.
 ### Example:
 ```html